-On to: Culture Stuff | Glossary | Music Stuff | Psychopathy | Introduction
+On to: Culture Stuff | Glossary | Music Stuff | Psychopathy | Introduction | Short Story

 Save the Children!

 I have a short anecdote I'd like to share before moving on.
 I first wrote on this topic two short days before the High School shooting at Littleton, CO on April 20, 1999.
 I started out pretty tongue in cheek with the intent to poke fun at all the concern nowadays with the well being of our kids and the "evil shroud of darkness" settling over our society -- all because of movies and video games!
 Well, after the Littleton event, I didn't touch this page for a long time!
 I no longer felt like following that direction.
 I just let this page stay in limbo as I did more soul searching about it all.
 Here's an analytical article about the two killers entitled "The Depressive and the Psychopath".
+Click over there ==> for more on psychopaths!

-Then he goes on to say that they've been made into some sort of cult object by parents and members of the media!
+Then he goes on to say that they've been made into some sort of cult objects by parents and members of the media!
 Finally, he simply notes that we all love our children.
 It's just gotten way out of balance......Now on with the show:

 Images and memories play a significant role in the human body-mind-spirit equation.
 From them we build a sense of who we are and who we are not.
 Accordant with one's conceptual continuity, we tend to choose sensory input which is already in line with our existing memory constructures (memcons, for brevity).
 This allows us to avoid cognitive dissonance on a daily basis, and gives us a sense of consistency of Being.

 Language, vocalizations, and nonverbal behavior are all we have to initiate social exchanges with each other.
-The finer tuned in we are to the other's sense of self, the more clear these communications can become.
+The finer tuned-in we are to the other's sense of self, the more clear these communications can become.
 When people start to share more and more cultural elements, they begin having more in common with each other.
 This is in fact, an avenue into exploring humanology.
 Over time, it's like we're using the same building materials and similar designs.
 For example, by studying a culture's use of language (ie, popular idiom), architecture, work and recreational activities, one can gain insight into its values.

 Colloquially, we say that things get "burned" into our minds or memories.
 That's an interesting choice of words (see the Flame Analogy).
 I would think that some events can leave behind an indelible or ingraining mark, as far as the "subjective entity's" field of perception goes.
 Simon (1991) would be an interesting example of this.
+It's a 3-page article called, " The "anguish" of termination ".

-There seem to be many complaints around today that the media (TV, video games, music and movies in particular), is to blame for several societal ills -- including the alleged limited scope of imagination and attention spans of our youth, as well as runaway drug abuse and the escalating culture of violence.
+There seem to be many complaints around today that the media (TV, video games, music and movies in particular), are to blame for several societal ills -- including the alleged limited scope of imagination and attention spans of our youth, as well as runaway drug abuse and the escalating culture of violence.
 How are the media responsible?
 By inflicting inappropriate and savage memcons on their passive recipients, of course!

 I hasten to point out, though, that this kind of thinking moves both ways.
 At one end, images emerge from the sound, print and picture media and flow into the memcons of the consumer.
 At the other end, we can consider what is sent out over the airwaves as projective exposés of those who produce the stuff!